stephenh/ts-proto/README.markdown

   So, between typo-prevention, reader inconsistency, and proper initialization, ts-proto recommends using `useOptionals=none` as the "most safe" option.

-  All that said, this approach does require writers/creators to set every field (although `fromPartial` is meant to address this), so if you still want to have optional fields, you can set `useOptionals=messages` or `useOptionals=all`.
+  All that said, this approach does require writers/creators to set every field (although `fromPartial` and `create` are meant to address this), so if you still want to have optional fields, you can set `useOptionals=messages` or `useOptionals=all`.

   (See [this issue](https://github.com/stephenh/ts-proto/issues/120#issuecomment-678375833) and [this issue](https://github.com/stephenh/ts-proto/issues/397#issuecomment-977259118) for discussions on `useOptional`.)